andr-ew/cartographer/README.md

 # warden

-simplify the division of softcut buffer space into arbitrary recording and/or playback regions
+simplify the division of softcut buffer space into arbitrary recording and/or playback regions & sub-regions

 ### types